technekey/mutation-webhook-example/README.md

 This repo contains a super basic example of validation webhook in kubernetes.
+The detailed usage is provided https://technekey.com/how-to-setup-a-mutation-webhook-in-kubernetes/

 ```
 #build the image from the directory with Dockerfile